Utilizing BEAD funds for state broadband expansion

 Support Internet Service Provider (ISPs)

-• Assist in conflict resolution that ISPs may encounter with state and communities in the deployment process.
+- Conflict resolution assistance for ISPs with states and communities in the deployment process.

-• Effective responses to ISPs questions or requests.
+- Effective and timely responses to ISPs questions or requests.

 Involve experts throughout the process

-Eligible Entities need competent and tested partners who are leaders in grants management, program design, program start-up, monitoring, and geospatial analytics to deliver a successful and efficient program They should look for expertise to support the delivery of technology, engineering, device, literacy, and effective engagement of underserved communities.
+Eligible Entities need competent and tested partners who are leaders in grants management, closeout, program design, program start-up, monitoring, and geospatial analytics to deliver a successful and efficient program.
+They should look for expertise to support the delivery of technology, engineering, device management, literacy, and effective engagement of unserved and underserved communities.

 Finding a partner with significant broadband and federal grants management experience will help maximize this unprecedented investment.
-To provide expertise and engagement delivery, Eligible Entities should choose a partner with the following:
+To provide the best program engagement and delivery, Eligible Entities should choose a partner with the following expertise:

-• Experience delivering federal grant funding projects in excess of $1 billion.
+- Delivering federal grant funding projects of more than $1 billion.

 Focus on adoption and prioritize those most in need

 An important aspect of managing digital equity funding is to ensure that the equipment and services provided are affordable and sustainable.
-This can be achieved by providing low-cost or free internet access and digital devices, as well as training on how to use and maintain them.
+This can be achieved by providing qualifying low-cost or free internet access and digital devices, and the appropriate training as needed.

-There’s no one-size-fits-all solution to reduce the digital divide.
-State broadband offices should work with local communities to understand their individual needs.
+Finally, there’s no one-size-fits-all solution to reduce the digital divide.
+State broadband offices should work with local communities to gain knowledge of their unique circumstances and individual needs.
 Next, use that understanding to target funding dollars for programming and technology solutions that are specific to the needs and challenges of your local communities.